BluSpring/ModernNetworking/README.md

     // Fabric Language Kotlin if you are using Fabric, or increase your mod's JAR size due to the
     // Forge/NeoForge-based libraries bundling Kotlin.
     modImplementation("xyz.bluspring.modernnetworking:modernnetworking-$modLoader:$modernNetworkingVersion+$minecraftVersion")

-}
+    // If you want Bukkit support, you may use this. modImplementation("xyz.bluspring.modernnetworking:modernnetworking-bukkit:$modernNetworkingVersion") }
 ```